kohara321/yodelr/README.md

 As a user, I can see details of records from a backend database.
 As a user, I can place a persisting review on related record.
-As a user, I can add or delete new records.
+As a user, I can add, edit, or delete new records.